meniRoy/node-leak-hunter/README.md

 While this method may work for simple examples, it fails in complex, real-world scenarios.

 the reason is that in the exmples the memory snapshots compersion looks like this:

--- show image of simple meory snapshot comprions but in the real world it looks like this
+-- show image of simple meory snapshot comprions

+but in the real world it looks like this

--- show image of very big heap snapshot comprision and you will look like this
+-- show image of very big heap snapshot comprision

+and you will look like this

---s how image of very Disappointed developer
+-- show image of very Disappointed developer

 In practice, after running an application for a few days to "trigger" the memory leak, you often end up with so much noise that it’s nearly impossible to find the root cause.
 This is the point where some developers resort to quick fixes, such as restarting the server after every 10 calls—a workaround that can even be automated using tools like Kubernetes.